MITLibraries/dos-server/docs/adr/adr-9-airflow.md

 ## Consequences

-The project team may need some training on setting up Airflow jobs.
+The project team may need some training on using Airflow for DOS ingests.